 This season in particular, United have been in superb form with six Premier League wins from seven games and only a 2-2 draw at Stoke being the slightest blemish on an almost perfect record.
 Mourinho’s men have hit 21 goals in their opening seven league outings, and have scored four goals on no less than six occasions already this season – if you include cup games – but still trail local rivals Manchester City in the league standings.

 City are the bookmakers’ odds-on favourites to land the title, but United look good value at their current odds of 3/1 to offer a very firm challenge to all of their rivals on the basis of their excellent start.
-Those who remain unconvinced can always weigh up some free bonus bets but those figures are starting to look seriously tempting.
 Things begin to get tougher for United however, with Liverpool, Tottenham and Chelsea all scheduled opponents in the next few weeks – and the results from those games will help shape or dismantle United’s title challenge.

 It’s not all plain sailing at Old Trafford though.
 Injuries in midfield to Paul Pogba and Marouane Fellaini will test the resources with fixtures coming thick and fast.
 Mourinho will need to juggle his squad carefully as United will be playing midweek and weekend games until the next International break in November.
 Phil Jones was released back to United after linking up with England for their recent games against Slovenia and Lithuania, and his partnership with Eric Bailly at the heart of the defence will be something the United boss will wish to continue if possible with some key fixtures on the horizon.